emberjs/website/source/blog/2013-08-31-ember-1-0-released.md

 awe-inspiring work we've seen in open source.

 The [Ember Inspector](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi) that ships with Ember 1.0 makes it easy to see how an
-Ember application is laid out, and and presents all of the naming conventions in an easy-to-read table.
+Ember application is laid out, and presents all of the naming conventions in an easy-to-read table.
 If you're using Ember Data, it also lets you see all of the records that your application has loaded at a glance.